 LeadersLink is creating a new culture of preparedness

 How?
 By pooling what our leaders learn and putting it at the fingertips of those who need it.
 We are constantly interviewing disaster veterans and sharing their experiences and advice on our homepage.
 After a crisis, we partner any elected official who asks with a "disaster mentor" who successfully led their community through a similar event in the past.
 In our unique password-protected Brainstorming Chamber, leaders can post questions and share suggestions about any aspect of disaster prevention, preparation, mitigation, response or recovery.

 Disaster Experts On Hand

 LeadersLink has a deep bench of disaster experts who offer guidance tailored for city and county decision makers.
 Our Resource Hub outlines free pre- and post-disaster goods and services available from nonprofit organizations, the government and private sector donors around the country.

 Spreading Our Wisdom

-LeadersLink holds recovery seminars in areas hit hard by disasters and as more resources become available, will pay for disaster mentors and the elected official they're advising to travel to one another's communities and see the recovery firsthand.
+LeadersLink holds recovery seminars in areas hit hard by disasters and pays for disaster mentors and the elected official they're advising to travel to one another's communities and see the recovery firsthand.